NisaarAgharia/Java-practice-problems/README.md

 # Java-practice-problems
 All Java Concepts code, Java8, Java 11 code is Present in this repository

-## Code Present in this Repo contains Important Java Concepts like
+## Code Present contains Important Java Concepts like :

 ###### OOPS Concepts
 ###### Collections